PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/livemode.rst

 [LiveMode]
 ==========

-This document covers all the launcher.ini values in the :ini-section:`![LiveMode]` section.

-The :ini-section:`![LiveMode]` section provides details regarding how the portable application should function when in Live mode, when in a read-only directory.
+The ``[LiveMode]`` section provides details regarding how the portable application should function when in Live mode, when in a read-only directory.

 As specified here, certain things are copied to the local hard drive, and then the application is run, and any things copied locally are deleted.
 This is